infinum/eightshift-docs/website/docs/basics/blocks-wrapper.md

 ### wrapperParentClass

-This attribute is interesting to use if you, for example, have and carousel block with inner blocks.
-To provide the markup necessary for the carousel script to work, you need to add some items selector.
-With this key, you can pass a parent item class, and all of your items will be wrapped with this selector.
+This attribute is interesting to use if, for example, you have a carousel block with inner blocks.
+To provide the markup necessary for the carousel script to work, you need to add some items selector (a div).
+With this key, you can pass a parent item class, and all of your items will be wrapped with this selector and a class.

 ### wrapperId